Sandeep Das: Silk Road Project

-Sandeep has composed for and performed internationally with the Silk Road Ensemble of Yo-Yo Ma since the group's founding in 2000.
+Das has composed for and performed internationally with the Silk Road Ensemble of Yo-Yo Ma since the group's founding in 2000.
 When he started playing with the Silk Road, Yo-Yo Ma was surprised to learn that, Das did not read music scores, but could memorize a piece.

 With the ensemble, he has performed extensively, including, the United Nations General Assembly Hall in New York in 2008, BBC Proms in 2004 and 2009, and the Opening Ceremony of the Special Olympic Games in Shanghai.
 His composition Mohini, is the theme music for a 10-episode documentary on the Silk Road, produced by Japanese TV channel NHK.

+Educational Initiatives

+Das' projects are frequently in residence at leading academic institutions and Ivy League campuses such as Harvard University, Stanford University, Princeton University, and Dartmouth College, among others.

+2020 - Present

+In 2023, Das taught a semester-long course at Dartmouth College that taught students basic technique of tabla, using the instrument as a vehicle for a deeper understanding of classical Indian artistic traditions.
+The course culminated in a residency of his Delhi to Kabul project at the college.
+Delhi to Kabul was again in residence at Rochester Institute of Technology in 2024, which featured a panel discussion on the topic of "Innovation, Tradition, Communication, and Collaboration" including Das, Joel Hunt (Visiting Assistant Professor, School of Performing Arts), Jay Alan Jackson (Associate Professor, School of Interactive Games and Media/School of Mathematics and Statistics), and Seshavadhani Kumar (Professor, School of Mathematics and Statistics), exploring how high-level artistic practice is applicable to STEM fields.
+Das' Hearing Math project, which examines relationships between Indian classical music and higher math, will debut at Princeton University in October 2026.